 Cross and longitudinal sections (unstained).
 Use the illustrations in your textbook as a guide and identify the following structures.

 Haversian Systems (osteons) are distinctive structural units of compact bone that reflect the developmental and nutritive pattern of its lamellar configuration.
-Haversian systems consist of an axial Haversian canals containing blood vessels and nerves surrounded by concentric lamellae of bone.
-Lacunae lie between or within the lamellae, and in life these lacunae are occupied by osteocytes.
-Lacunae are connected with each other, and ultimately with the perivascular spaces of the Haversian canal, by radially directed canaliculi.
-Like the empty lacunae, the canaliculi are dark by transmitted light.
+Haversian systems consist of Haversian canals containing blood vessels and nerves surrounded by concentric lamellae of bone.
+In life these lacunae are occupied by osteocytes.
+Lacunae are connected with each other, and ultimately with the perivascular spaces of the Haversian canal, by canaliculi.
 This communicating system of canaliculi is essential for exchange of gases and metabolites between the osteocytes and the perivascular spaces of the Haversian canal.
-Volkmann's canals are larger in diameter than Haversian canals and run perpendicularly to them.
+Volkmann's canals, which also contain vessel and nerves, are larger in diameter than Haversian canals and run perpendicularly to them.

 Interstitial lamellae lie between the more distinct Haversian systems; these are the remnants of earlier Haversian systems that have been partially resorbed during bone remodeling.